Top 10 Things To Do

-Located less than 10 minutes from our hotel, Oceano Dunes is the perfect site for a range of activities and sights in Pismo Beach.
+Located less than 10 minutes from our hotel near Pismo Beach, Oceano Dunes is the perfect site for a range of activities and sights to enjoy.
 There is space for recreational activities such as hiking, camping, surf fishing, surfing, swimming and dune buggy rides as well as spotting wildlife.
 Red-tailed hawks, owls, and many kinds of shorebirds are just some of the fauna on display in this picturesque region.
-However, guests of our hotel near Oceano Dunes who are interested in clamming need to obtain a license and follow strict local guidelines.
+However, guests of our Pismo Beach hotel who are interested in clamming near the beach to obtain a license and follow strict local guidelines.

 Central Coast Wine Country Hotel - Edna Valley

 Our Pismo Beach hotel is within reach of California’s central coast wine country, including the Edna Valley wineries, earning it the label “Your Wine and Waves Destination.”
 Pinot Noir, Chardonnay, Syrah, Viognier and Roussanne are some of the most successful varieties produced in the region.
 The nearby Pacific Ocean, just 30 minutes outside of downtown Pismo Beach, significantly influences the climate of the area.

 An enchanting part of California’s natural history is the Monarch butterfly migration.
 In Pismo Beach, located right off State Highway 1, you can find a beautiful grove full of Eucalyptus trees inhabited by these fascinating Monarch butterflies.
 The best time to spot these delicate creatures is January and February and the best place is Pismo Beach.